iSabbir/SWE-QUIZ-PREPARATION/English I/Final/Question/final_pracktice_2.md

 **1. a) Select the most suitable headings for the given paragraphs from the list below.
 Write the appropriate number (I-VII) next to Paragraphs A-E.** [5x1=5]
 *List of Headings:*
-I.   The geographical limitations of certain energies II.
-The economic benefits of coal
+I.   The geographical limitations of certain energies

 III.
 Challenges: Storage and initial costs

 IV.
 A collective responsibility for the future

 V.   The environmental price of traditional fuels
-VI.
-How to fix a wind turbine

 VII.
 The rise of solar and wind alternatives

 1. Paragraph A: ______
 2. Paragraph B: ______